strangeloop/StrangeLoop2015/slides/talks/README.md

 This folder collects slides from the [Strange Loop](http://thestrangeloop.com) 2015 [sessions](http://thestrangeloop.com/2015/sessions.html).

-If you try to download slides and see a "Blob too big" error, then the file is too large for GitHub to serve through it's web API.
+If you try to download slides and see a "Blob too big" error, then the file is too large for GitHub to serve through its web API.
 In that case, you should clone the repo:

 ```git clone https://github.com/strangeloop/StrangeLoop2015.git```